weiyuwang2024/vibecoding/transcripts.md

 ## Section 11: Popular MCP Servers

+There are lots of popular MCP server can be integrated into the coding agent, I'm here list some server I've used a lot.

 #### 1. Figma Integration - Turn Designs into Code Automatically

-This connection between your AI agent and Figma is really amazing for building websites and apps.
-When you have a Figma MCP server working with your AI agent, your agent can look at the designs you made in Figma and understand exactly what they should look like when built as real code.
-Your AI agent can pull the UI designs directly from your Figma files, study all the design details like colors, fonts, spacing, and layout, then create working React, Vue, or Angular components that match your design perfectly.
-The AI agent can also read your design tokens and style guides from Figma and turn them into proper CSS code or styled-components that follow your design system.
-Even better, when you make changes to your designs in Figma, the MCP server can tell your AI agent about these changes and automatically update your code to match the new design.
-Imagine working on a new dashboard design in Figma, and then having your AI agent build the complete React code for it, including all the responsive breakpoints that make it work on phones and tablets, plus all the accessibility features that help people with disabilities use your app.
+I use Figma integration in two ways:

+**UI Design to Code:** Design the UI on Figma, then generate the UI code directly from the design.
+Your AI agent can look at your Figma designs and create working React, Vue, or Angular components that match your design perfectly.

+**System Design to Project:** Design system architecture and workflows on Figma, then generate project documents and code from the design diagrams.
+This helps you plan bigger projects and create the project structure based on your architectural design.

 #### 2. JIRA Integration - Connect Project Management to Code Building

-JIRA integration makes managing your development projects much easier and more organized.
-With a JIRA MCP server, your AI agent can read ticket details directly from your JIRA project management system and bring all that information into your development environment where you write code.
-This means your AI agent can look at JIRA tickets and create detailed task lists and to-do items that match exactly what needs to be built according to your project plan.
-As you work on building features, the MCP server can automatically update the ticket status in JIRA to show your progress, so your project manager and team members always know what's been finished and what's still being worked on.
-The system can also connect your code commits to specific JIRA tickets, which creates a complete trail showing exactly what code changes were made for each feature or bug fix.
-This creates a smooth flow from project planning in JIRA all the way to delivering finished code, with everything connected and tracked properly.
+I usually use JIRA server to search and check my ticket status from my coding environment, so I don't have to switch between different tools.
+I can also generate tasks and update tasks from the JIRA ticket directly.
+This means when I see a JIRA ticket that needs work, I can quickly turn it into a coding task for my coding agent, and when the work is done, I can update the ticket status right from where I'm coding.
+This keeps everything connected and saves time.

 #### 3. Context7 - Always Have the Latest Documentation

-Context7 solves a big problem that many developers face - working with old or outdated documentation that leads to using deprecated code patterns that don't work anymore.
-This MCP server always pulls the latest library and SDK documentation directly from the internet, so your AI agent is always working with the most current information about how to use different programming libraries and tools.
-The system makes sure your AI agent knows about the newest API specifications and features, and it automatically updates when libraries release new versions with changes or improvements.
-Context7 also gives your AI agent real-time access to community best practices and examples from other developers, so you get code that follows current standards and works well with modern development practices.
-This means you never have to worry about your AI agent suggesting old ways of doing things that might not work with current versions of libraries and frameworks.
+Context7 solves a common problem - using old documentation that doesn't work anymore.
+This MCP server always gets the newest documentation from the internet, so your agent always has the most up-to-date information about programming libraries and tools.
+It automatically updates when new versions come out.
+This means coding agent will never suggest old ways of coding that don't work with current versions.

-#### 4. StageWise - Connect Your Website to Your Code Editor
+#### 4. StageWise - Visual UI Selection and Direct Agent Communication

-StageWise is especially powerful when you're building full-stack applications that have both frontend user interfaces and backend server code.
-This tool works as a browser toolbar that creates a direct connection between your frontend UI running in the browser and your AI coding agents in your code editor.
-When you're looking at your website in the browser, you can click on any UI element like a button, form, or menu, and StageWise will show you the exact code that creates that element in your editor.
-When you make changes to your code in the editor, you can see those changes reflected immediately in the browser without having to refresh or restart anything.
-This is really helpful for debugging UI problems because you can connect visual issues you see in the browser directly to the code solutions in your editor, making it much faster to find and fix problems.
+StageWise lets you see and select UI elements directly on your website and highlight what you're pointing at.
+Once you select a UI element, you can talk to agent directly about that selected element and ask for changes to its visual effects or styling.
+This makes it really easy to change the looks of the UI elements

 ---